-At a minimum, nonconformances should be controlled through immediate identification and segregation/containment.
+Where practicable, nonconforming items should be segregated.
 When segregation is not possible, nonconforming items should be clearly identified as such.
+Those activities affected by the nonconforming work should be notified.
 Nonconforming work should be identified, documented, and evaluated to determine appropriate disposition.